-This sweet & creamy, 5-ingredient Golden Milk is not only perfect at pre-bedtime for a night of soothing sleep but is also filled to the brim with health benefits!
+This sweet & creamy, 5-ingredient vegan Golden Milk made from scratch is not only perfect at pre-bedtime for a night of soothing sleep but is also filled to the brim with healing health benefits!

 Top Turmeric benefits:

-- Brilliant for increasing the antioxidant capacity of the body: Protecting your body from free radicals and possible beneficial towards signs of ageing.
+- Brilliant for increasing the antioxidant capacity of the body: Protecting your body from free radicals and possibly beneficial towards signs of aging.

 - Curcumin could help prevent and/or treat Cancer: By affecting the development and growth of cancerous cells.

 - It has also been seen to reduce symptoms of depression!

 Turmeric also contains anti inflammatory properties, can boost the immune system, has been shown to positively impact brain function, and can even reduce the risk of heart disease.
 On top of that, ginger also comes along with a long list of health benefits, which you can read here.
 Thus, the benefits of golden milk are certainly a-plenty.